 Use selective activation and only turn on your email plugin for that one signup page.
 Isolate the site drag.

-5Use Twenty-seventeen default theme (48.4 milliseconds).
-Live within it’s limitations.
-There’s tons of articles online about how to customize Twenty-seventeen default theme.
+5Use Twenty-seventeen default theme (48.4 milliseconds – after stripping Google Fonts).
+Live within its limitations.
+There are tons of articles online about how to customize Twenty-seventeen default theme.
 Why use it?
 Longevity.
 It’ll have an 8-year shelf-life.
 Don’t use Divi theme.
 It has a 1-second load time.
 Yes.
-Only the theme: Half your performance budget gone!
+That’s only the theme: Half your performance budget gone!
 Any theme is faster than Divi.
 Rather consider longevity a high value.
 Astra and GeneratePress are cool and fast.
 But they don’t have the potential longevity and risk-reduction of Automattic authorship.

 Do NOT use free Cloudflare.
 It slows down your site with delays and 501 errors.

 “Thanks for your time and feedback.
 You are definitely right about speed inconsistencies with free Cloudflare!” silvercoast-apartments.com, Portugal